By Khadija Khan

 This mentality to protect Muslim women from such moral depravity and repress their sexuality manifests itself in this increasing trend of covering women from head to toe and police those who don’t comply.
 The same goes with the children of fundamentalists — we see little girls unable to go swimming or wear swimming costumes and wear hijabs from a young age.

 Many women claim to have chosen to wear the niqab or burqa but there are many who have been forced to do so.
-In such ambiguous situations, one should be looking up to the state to build a system in which a person’s free can be ensured.
+In such ambiguous situations, one should be looking up to the state to build a system in which a person’s freedom can be ensured.

 For instance, there was a time when the sati ritual in India was a socially accepted funeral custom, when women would throw themselves on their husband’s burning funeral pyres.
 During their rule of the subcontinent, British officials themselves sometimes participate in certain ceremonies to promote ‘goodwill and cultural harmony’ with the natives, before someone pointed out the barbarity of the idea.